What can I do to familiarize myself with the ALEXA Mini?

-As there is a huge variety of manufacturers, lens types and levels of iris control integration for EF lenses, we cannot 100% ensure that each and every lens will work correctly.
-We continuously test various lenses and have a list of tested lenses available on request.
+Most EF lenses on the market are supported with the EF mount.
+However as there is a huge variety of manufacturers, lens types and levels of iris control integration for EF lenses, we cannot completely ensure that each and every lens will work correctly.

 How do I control iris with EF lenses with electronic iris control?